talhof8/mellow-blog/_posts/2022-09-13-how-to-connect-woocommerce-to-google-sheets.md

 After clicking 'Approve', you'll be redirected to Mellow's website.
 You can go ahead and close it and get back to your spreadsheet.

 ## You're all set
-Now, you that WooCommerce is connected, you can fetch inventory changes from your store to you sheet at will.
+Now, that WooCommerce is connected, you can fetch inventory changes from your store to your sheet, by clicking 'Fetch changes'.
 Fetching changes will automatically update your sheet's Stock Quantity column with the updated quantities.

 It is recommended that all manual stock adjustments (e.g: for recording incoming shipments) will be performed by clicking the 'Adjust stock' button.
 This is the only safe way to increase/decrease stock manually, because it will not override existing stock count for an item, but simply adjust it by the specified offset.